-All Scorecard assessors are accredited by the Victorian Government.
-Some work for themselves, some work in companies and others work for not-for-profit organisations.
+All Scorecard assessors across Australia are accredited by the Victorian Government.
+Some work for themselves, some work in companies, and others work for not-for-profit organisations.
 Some assessors offer complementary services, such as blower door testing to test the air-tightness of a house or helping to coordinate your chosen upgrades.
-When you contact and assessor, ask what else they can do.
+When you contact an assessor, ask what else they can do.

 Not-for-profit organisations may offer assessments and other services in specific areas or for targeted client groups:

 Price of assessments, heritage homes and assessments outside of Victoria